ayokunle99/100-days-of-code/log.md

 **Today's Progress**: Finished Chapter 6 & 7 : Managing Strings and Programming Objects respectively.
 Found Classes | methods | attributes etc to be easier than last attempt at learning these concepts Didn't do much coding practice, today was a slow day :(

 **Thoughts:Spent >1hr today,  still need to setup a timer to limit to 1hr.

+### Day 6: January 18, 2021

+**Today's Progress**: Started on Python for DevOps book yesterday, practised through chapters 1 & 2.
+Spending a lot of time on REGEX as it's messing with my brain cells.

+**Thoughts:Spent >1hr today,  still need to setup a timer to limit to 1hr.